 As long as you have at least three years of experience in a licensed child care center, you can use Care Courses to cover your child development training requirement.
 Just choose our child development training bundle, which covers 150 hours of child development training.

 For Teachers of School-Age Children

-On top of this, you can use Care Courses to complete the 120 hours of formal child care training needed to obtain your CDA!
-Learn more about how a CDA can help you in Texas here.
+Additionally, you can use Care Courses to complete the 120 hours of formal child care training needed to obtain your CDA credential!
+Read our blog, “The 5 Reasons You Should Get a CDA”, and take a look at our Texas CDA page to learn how a CDA can help you specifically in Texas.